 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data, and whether we can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting or other requirements.

 By law, we have to keep basic information about our customers (including Contact, Identity, Financial, and Transaction Data) for six years after they cease being customers for tax purposes.

 In some circumstances you can ask us to delete your data: see your legal rights below for further information.

 In some circumstances, we will anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes, in which case we may use this information indefinitely without further notice to you.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.

 If you wish to exercise any of the rights set out above please contact the DPO

 2.21 NO FEE USUALLY REQUIRED

 You may not have to pay a fee to access your personal data (or to exercise any of the other rights).
-However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
+However, we may charge a reasonable fee if your request is clearly unfounded, repetitive, or excessive.
 Alternatively, we could refuse to comply with your request in these circumstances.
-We may also apply an administration fee if your request is accepted but considered unreasonable or excessive in scope and would take up a disproportionate amount of Company resources to fulfil.
+We may also apply an administration fee if your request is accepted but considered unreasonable or excessive in scope and would take up a disproportionate amount of Company resources to fulfill.